H2Swine/flac/man/flac.md

 	Use \--no-seektable for no SEEKTABLE.

 **-P** \#, **\--padding**=\#
-:	(Default: 8192, although 65536 for input above 20 minutes.
-A 4-byte
+:	Writes a PADDING block of \# bytes (plus 4 for block header) in the
-	block header will come on top.)
-Writes a PADDING block of the given length (in bytes) in the metadata section, before the audio.
-Useful for later tagging, whereupon the PADDING block can be overwritten instead of having to rewrite the entire file.
+	metadata section before the audio, overriding the encoder's default (of 8192, although 65536 for input \> 20 min.); if more -P options are given, all but the last are silently ignored.
+PADDING blocks are useful for later tagging, leaving room to overwrite only the metadata section instead of having to rewrite the entire file.

 ## FORMAT OPTIONS

 **flac** usually auto-detects input file type no matter file extension.
-For Ogg FLAC and raw PCM options, see after the next subsection.
+For Ogg FLAC and raw PCM options, see the headlines after the next:

 ### Decoding output options